mightyleader/Multipeer_Talk/presentation.md

 ##[fit]*bridges across interfaces*

-##[fit]can send data as *blob, URL or stream*
+##[fit]can send data as *Message, File or Stream*

 ##[fit]can ensure *order and delivery of data*

 ##[fit]API requires iOS7+

-^but only for MCxxxx, the underlying tech is doable in at least 6 but networking is hardly new, right? what are we really gaining here?
+^but only for MCxxxx, the underlying tech is in at least 5 And networking is hardly new, right? what are we really gaining here?

 ---